yosef014/senior-fullstack-developer-task/README.md

 This is a full-stack application with the following tech stack:

 - Backend: Node.js with TypeScript, Express, and TypeORM
-- Frontend: React with TypeScript
+- Frontend: Vue.js (Vuex, Vue-Router, Vite)
 - Database: SQLite (for simplicity and quick setup)

 ## Prerequisites